noxlumomagna/popflix/README.md

 Throughout the development of this project, several valuable lessons were learned, including:

-Proper structuring of a React project for better code organization and reusability.
-Effective use of TypeScript to catch errors during development and improve code maintainability.
+Understanding the fundamentals of React and JSX syntax, including components, state, and props.
 Utilizing SCSS to write clean and modular CSS code, making styling more efficient.
 Implementing third-party APIs to fetch and display dynamic content.
 Building a responsive design to ensure a seamless experience across different devices.